-How to do it: Medwyn grows his show potatoes in bags.
-He plants one chitted tuber per 20-litre plastic bag, using compost boosted with general-purpose fertiliser and ground, calcified seaweed.
-He digs a shallow trench outside, stands the bags in it and earths up around them.
+Medwyn’s growing tip: Grow the potatoes in bags.
+Plant just one chitted tuber per 20-litre plastic bag, using compost boosted with general-purpose fertiliser and ground, calcified seaweed.
+Dig a shallow trench outside, stands the bags in it and earth up around them.
 The plant’s roots grow through the bags’ drainage holes into the soil.
-Lots of water and tomato feed later, he has a clean crop of perfect tubers.
+Water and feed well for the perfect, clean crop of tubers.

 What judges want: Evenly coloured pods, with an unblemished bloom, well filled with 6-15 peas.

 Medwyn’s growing tip: Grow each plant up a sturdy cane, remove sideshoots and tie in at every leaf joint, as mature plants are top heavy.
 To select perfect pods, shine a torch through them to show up any missing peas.
 Hold by the stalk only, as the pod’s delicate boom is easily damaged.
 Sandwich the pods between nettle leaves to keep the bloom intact.

 What judges want: Smooth skin with no scabs or splits, and a single, intact tap root